mca91/ITEWR_DC_Course/chapter4.md

 $$\mathbf{X} = (1 \dots 1)'.$$

-In the plotting area on the right you see the result of a *Monte Carlo Simulation* analysing distributional properties of the OLS estimator for $ \beta $ in the model above and another linear estimator $\overset{\sim}{\beta}$ which uses different weights than OLS.
+In the plotting area on the right You see the result of a *Monte Carlo Simulation* analysing distributional properties of the OLS estimator for $ \beta $ in the model above and another linear estimator $\overset{\sim}{\beta}$ which uses different weights than OLS.
 Say, $\beta=0$.

-Is the result consistent with what you expect beeing aware of the Gauss-Markov Theorem?
+Is the result consistent with what You expect beeing aware of the Gauss-Markov Theorem?

 *** =instructions
 - Yes, both estimators seem to be unbiased but the OLS estimator has less dispersion.